fire1ce/3os.org/docs/guides/synology/Installing-vm-tools-on-virtual-machine.md

 ---
-title: Installing VM Tools on Virtual Machine
 description: How to installing VM Tools on Virtual Machine at DSM synology nas
 ---

+# Installing VM Tools on Virtual Machine

 On Debian: